OCD Therapy

 OCD is a serious and debilitating mental health condition that causes the sufferer to get stuck in a cycle of obsessions and compulsions.

-Obsessions or intrusions are basically doubts, even when they don’t feel like doubts, that appear in the form of unwanted distressing thoughts, images or urges.
+Obsessions are basically doubts, even when they feel 100% real, rather than just doubts.
+Obsession can focus around any topic and OCD will usually target areas that you value and find meaningful.
+Obsessions or intrusions can appear in the form of unwanted distressing thoughts, images, urges, sensations or feelings.
 The person then responds to alleviate their distress by engaging in compulsions.

 Both ERP and I-CBT are CBT-based OCD therapy approaches but they tackle OCD from a different angle.
 Both are stand-alone, effective treatments for OCD and are backed by research.

-Inference-based CBT (I-CBT) helps the client learn through a step by step process of realisation that the obsessional doubts were not based in reality and there was no problem to resolve to start with.
+I-CBT helps the client learn through a step by step process of realisation that the obsessional doubts were not based in reality and there was no problem to resolve to start with.
 Obsessional doubts are seen as arising from a confused reasoning process.
-ICBT exposes that process along with OCD’s many tricks and cheats until the suffer begins to see the reality with more and more confidence and trust in themselves.
-Once the doubt illusion is clear there is no need to respond in the usual way.
+ICBT exposes that process along with OCD’s many tricks and cheats until the sufferer begins to sense reality with more confidence and trust in themselves.
+Once the doubt illusion is clear and the person returns to reality sensing, there is no need to respond in the usual way.

-I do explain the differences in much more detail at the start so that once the your difficulties are assessed we can jointly make an informed choice.
+I explain the two approaches in more detail at the start so that once your difficulties are assessed we can jointly make an informed choice.

 “I consulted Dr. Azra for severe OCD.
 From the start, she was incredibly calm and patient, creating a safe space where she clearly understood the depth of my problem.
 She helped me deconstruct my obsessive thoughts and compulsions, teaching me the specific techniques needed to manage them.